-Happy Travelers, what better way to get back to nature than with a private campground getaway for you and the family to enjoy?!
+Happy Travelers, what better way to get into nature this fall than with a private campground getaway for you and the family to enjoy?!
 We have 41 campgrounds to help you find your perfect outdoor getaway.
 Before starting out, be sure to check that your favored campground is taking reservations and for any specific requirements and COVID-related restrictions during this ever-evolving situation.
 Many of PA’s state parks also have campgrounds.
 See which state parks and services are open with this interactive map by PA’s Department of Conservation and Natural Resources.
 Happy camping!

 1. Yogi Bear's Jellystone Park at Kozy Rest

-Named National Park of the Year four times in recent years, Yogi Bear's Jellystone Park at Kozy Rest offers the perfect family vacation.
+Named National Park of the Year five times in recent years, Yogi Bear's Jellystone Park at Kozy Rest offers the perfect family vacation.
 Enjoy their laser tag battlefield, Gaga ball court, remote control car tracks, swimming pool, basketball court, 18-hole mini-golf, and more!
 Choose your camping style – from primitive tent to full-hook-up RV site to air-conditioned yurt and deluxe cabin complete with heat, air conditioning, TVs, and most of the amenities from home.

 2. Higby’s Campground & Cottages